mseminatore/entity/README.md

 [![CMake](https://github.com/mseminatore/entity/actions/workflows/cmake.yml/badge.svg)](https://github.com/mseminatore/entity/actions/workflows/cmake.yml)

-A small, header-only, Archetype-based Entity Component System (ECS) for C++23.
+This lbirary is a small, header-only, Archetype-based Entity Component System (ECS) written using C++23.

-`Entities` are cheap, generation-checked handles. `Components` are plain structs with no base class. `Entities` are grouped into archetypes by their exact set of component types, so components of the same type are stored contiguously in memory. `Systems` are iterations over a query/view only touches matching archetypes.
+`Entities` are cheap, generation-checked handles. `Components` are plain structs with no base class. `Entities` are grouped into archetypes by their exact set of component types, so components of the same type are stored contiguously in memory for max cache utilization. `Systems` are functions that iterate over a query/view that only touches matching archetypes.

-## Features
+## Key Features

 - Header-only: `include/entity.h`
 - Type-erased, archetype-based storage — no inheritance or virtual dispatch on components
-- Automatic archetype interning: the same final component set always maps to the same archetype, regardless of the order components were added in
+- Automatic archetype interning: the same final component set always maps to the same archetype, regardless of the order components were added
 - Cached archetype transitions for repeated `add`/`remove` calls
 - Generation-checked entity handles — a stale handle safely fails `isAlive()` even after its index is recycled
-- Simple query API (`view<Components...>()`) supporting both `func(Components&...)` and `func(Entity, Components&...)` callback shapes, plus `.exclude<Excluded...>()` filtering
+- Simple query API (`view<Components...>()`) supporting both `func(Components&...)` and `func(Entity, Components&...)` callback versions, plus `.exclude<Excluded...>()` filtering
-- Safe to `add`/`remove`/`destroy` entities from inside a `for_each` callback — an entity
-  destroyed or migrated out mid-iteration by an earlier callback is skipped safely rather than read after it's invalid
+- It is safe to `add`/`remove`/`destroy` entities from inside a `for_each` callback.
+An entity destroyed or migrated mid-iteration by an earlier callback is skipped rather than read after it's invalidated.
-- Precondition contracts (e.g. `add<T>` on an already-present component, an operation on a dead entity) are enforced unconditionally via `ENTITY_ASSERT`, independent of `NDEBUG` — a Release build still traps a violation with a clean abort instead of undefined behavior

 ## Minimum Requirements